← Dashboard ↑ Back to Top

 When your 403(b) drops 30% and your colleagues are panicking in the break room, remember this module.
 Remember the teacher who invested $10,000 a year through the Great Depression and ended up a millionaire.
 Your automatic paycheck contributions are doing the exact same thing.
 Stay the course.
 Keep investing.
 Many long-term investors have found that consistency through market cycles is what matters most.

-• Three simple paths: Target Date (easiest), All Stocks (aggressive growth), or 3-Fund (traditional balanced)
+Three simple paths: Target Date (easiest), All Stocks (growth-focused for younger educators), or 3-Fund Portfolio (traditional balanced approach)

-• All Stocks Portfolio is an approach some younger educators with high risk tolerance have used to pursue maximum long-term growth
+All Stocks is an approach some younger educators with high risk tolerance have used to pursue maximum long-term growth potential — it involves higher volatility and is not suitable for everyone

-• Historically, starting with any sound approach has been far more effective than delaying in search of the "perfect" portfolio
+Starting with any sound, low-cost approach has historically been more effective than delaying in search of the perfect portfolio

 ← Back to Dashboard